-$\triangle$ CAUTION: Thermo Products, LLC will NOT assume responsibility for damage to, and deterioration of, exterior building materials, e.g. brick, siding, clapboards, and etc., in close proximity to the vent terminal due to operation of a power vented, oil furnace.
+⚠ CAUTION: The manufacturer will NOT assume responsibility for damage to, and deterioration of, exterior building materials, e.g. brick, siding, clapboards, and etc., in close proximity to the vent terminal due to operation of a power vented, oil furnace.
 This policy is applicable regardless of the cause of sooting.